What is corporate social responsibility?

 Who does CSR impact?

-CSR impacts companies, nonprofits, and employees alike.
+CSR impacts companies, nonprofits, and employees, as well as society as a whole.
 Corporate social responsibility is not a mandated practice in the United States; instead, it is something extra that companies do to improve their local and global communities.
 This means that the general public can be impacted by CSR as well when they get to reap the benefits of companies’ do-good efforts.

 What is the purpose of corporate social responsibility?

-The purpose of corporate social responsibility is to give back to the community, take part in philanthropic causes, and provide positive social value.
-Businesses are increasingly turning to CSR to make a difference and build a positive brand around their company.
+Corporate social responsibility programs aim to give structure to a company’s efforts to give back to the community, participate in philanthropic causes, and provide positive social value.
+Businesses increasingly turn to CSR to make a difference and build a positive brand around their company.
+And because social responsibility is not a mandated practice, it can function as a powerful differentiator for companies that partake.

 How can CSR programs help nonprofits?